Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 Hydration ≠ Just Drinking Water

-This was the lesson I missed for decades: being hydrated is not the same as just drinking water.
+This was another hydration lesson I had missed for decades: being hydrated is not the same as just drinking more water.

 You can chug a bottle and still be dehydrated if you: